flyntwp/flynt/README.md

 In some setups images may not show up, returning a 404 by the server.

-The most common reason for this is that you are using nginx and your server is not set up in the default way.
+The most common reason for this is that you are using nginx and your server is not set up in the [the recommended standard](https://wordpress.org/support/article/nginx/#general-wordpress-rules).
 You can see that this is the case, if an image url return a 404 from nginx, not from WordPress itself.

 In this case, please add something like